jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

       -  Your Tririga team can simply control Tririga processes from one place and know what is happening at all times.
       -  The amount of data and processes managed by INFINITY is truly INFINITE!
       -  There are no limits to the systems abilities, the projects can control and allow it to be continuously running on a planned basis and enjoy analysis reporting and metrics for each team members activities.
-      -  ISS can know how many man hours are spent working in your environments and what objects are modified by your developers.
+      -  Reduce many man hours are spent working in your environments and what objects are modified by your developers.
 This allows to adjust project timelines and realize actual development time expected for each customization.
       -  Business Logic evaluation identifies and reinstalls all customizations to your Tririga systems during upgrades.